inputfalken/Lemonad/README.md

 ## `IResult<T, TError>`

-Enables you to skip using exceptions for error handling.
-The way `IResult<T, TError>` works is that there's always one value present.
+One value will always be present.
 Either it's the value to the **left** (`T`) or the value to the **right** (`TError`).
-In this library, the value to the Left is considered **successfull** and the right value is considered to be a **failure**.
+The value to the Left is considered **successfull** and the right value is considered to be a **failure**.

 ### Example program